Chris Harris's Film Page

 TRON

 Can you believe Peter O'Toole auditioned for the role of Sark?
-Babylon five fans will tell you that both Sheridan (Bruce Boxleitner) and Londo (Peter Jurasik) feature in the film, but for even more trivia and news on what's happening with the sequel-turned-videogame, TRON 2.0, swing on by Guy Gordon's site.
+Babylon five fans will tell you that both Sheridan (Bruce Boxleitner) and Londo (Peter Jurasik) feature in the film, but for even more trivia have a look at the film's iMDB page.

 Toy Story